-- Tags Lets add context or another way of filtering and sorting tasks.
+- Tags lets you add context and is another way of filtering and sorting tasks.

-- The great feature for GTD is custom perspectives.
-A custom view of tasks that can be created and saved after they meet the task management criteria.
+- A great feature for GTD is custom perspectives.
+There is a custom view of tasks that can be created and saved after they meet the task management criteria.

 - We found that OmniFocus was not as easy to use as other to-do applications, including Todoist, when it comes to creating fast entries.
 Command+n starts a new blank job, okay, but when it comes to adding information, the correct fields must be tabs or mouseover.

 - OmniFocus has a few cool features that are more suited for GTD.
-For example, you can build Focus Tabs that are views of only the tasks you want to see displayed in the app window as separate tabs.
+For example, Focus Tabs can be created, which view only the tasks that the user can see displayed as separate tabs in the app window.

 - And a few brand new features: Summary View, Thumb Nav, and a suite of extra goodies.

 - A flexible Inspector has a lot of the same details from version 2, but it can now be personalized.
-This allows you to customize the data fields you see when choosing a function exactly to your taste.
+This feature lets the user customize the data fields as they want to see them and choose the function for their ease.

-OmniFocus users now have the option of purchasing an OmniFocus Pro subscription for $9.99/month or $99.99/year.
-With your Omni Account, you can sync between all three apps – Mac, iOS, and Web.
+OmniFocus users now have the option of purchasing an OmniFocus Pro subscription for $9.99 monthly or $99.99 annually.
+Using an Omni Account, users can sync their data in Mac, iOS, and Web simultaneously.

 - Mac only – $99.99 for Pro, and $49.99 for the Standard plan.